grafana/grafana/docs/sources/setup-grafana/configure-docker.md

 # Install plugins in the Docker container

-Just like users can install the publicly available plugins in Grafana, can do same for plugins that are private or used internally in an organisation.
+You can install publicly available plugins and also plugins that are private or used internally in an organization.

 ## Install plugins from other sources